Top 10 DAST Tools for DevSecOps in 2026: APIs, CI/CD & Business Logic

 Qualys

-Qualys' Web Application Scanning (WAS) is a cloud-based service with integrated API testing, focusing on identifying the OWASP API Top 10 vulnerabilities.
+Qualys' Web Application Scanning (WAS) is a cloud-based service with integrated API testing, focusing on identifying the OWASP Top 10 vulnerabilities.
 Its test suite spans legacy systems and cloud applications, and natively, Qualys only handles REST and SOAP APIs.
 The platform mostly addresses common issues such as authorization and authentication flaws, rate limiting, and injection vulnerabilities.

 Features